The Road to Becoming a Perfusionist

 First, you need to finish high school and then earn a bachelor’s degree.
-Basically, any BS is good, but before you get into perfusion school, there are some prerequisite courses that you need to comply with – it depends on the school how many prereqs are required.
+Basically, any Bachelor of Science (BS) is good, but before you get into perfusion school, there are some prerequisite courses that you need to comply with – it depends on the school how many prereqs are required.
 Most prerequisites are almost pre-medical school requirements, especially the master’s degree programs, so it helps if you’re into Biomedical Sciences, Respiratory Therapy or Nursing.

 Apply to Perfusion School

 Then, with your degree, you can apply for perfusion school.
 There are 19 schools in the USA at the moment, all of which receive many applicants each year, so you really need to deliver something extra to the school.
 Consider applying to several schools at the same time to augment your chances of getting in.
 Visit Perfusion.com’s list of perfusion training programs to narrow your search.

 Applying to perfusion school typically involves: